dynobo/normcap/README.md

 ### Hints

-NormCap is intended to be executed on demand via keybinding or desktop shortcut.
+normcap is intended to be executed on demand via keybinding or desktop shortcut.
 Therefore it doesn't occupy resources by running in the background, but it's startup is a bit slower.

-By default NormCap is "stateless": it copies recognized text to the systems clipboard, but doesn't save images or text on the disk.
+By default normcap is "stateless": it copies recognized text to the systems clipboard, but doesn't save images or text on the disk.
 However, you can use the `--path` switch to store the images in any folder.

 ### Command line options

-NormCap has no settings, just a set of command line arguments:
+normcap has no settings, just a set of command line arguments:

 ```plain
 [holger@cioran normcap]$ poetry run python normcap/normcap.py --help